PsuAstro497/Fall2022/lessons/week16.md

 # {{topic}}

 - Present your class project to the class.
-- Enjoy seeing what your fellow students did and learning from their experiences, too.
+- No readings.
+Enjoy seeing what your fellow students did and learning from their experiences, too.